-The Inspector General Act of 1978 (IG Act), as amended (5 U.S.C.
-App.), established independent, objective units within Federal agencies for oversight purposes.
-In 1988, the Congress amended the IG Act (P.L.
-No. 100-504) to establish statutory Inspectors General at additional departments and agencies, as well at designated Federal entities and establishments, including the National Endowment for the Arts.
-The mission of the Office of Inspector General (OIG) is to:
+The Inspector General Act of 1978 (IG Act), as amended (5 USC App.), established independent, objective units within Federal agencies for oversight purposes.
+In 1988, the Congress amended the IG Act (Public Law 100-504) to establish statutory Inspectors General at additional departments and agencies, as well as at designated Federal entities and establishments, including NEA.
+The mission of the OIG is to:

-- Conduct and supervise independent and objective audits, inspections and evaluations relating to NEA programs and operations; - Promote economy, effectiveness, and efficiency within the NEA; - Prevent and detect fraud, waste, and abuse in NEA programs and operations; - Review and make recommendations regarding existing and proposed legislation and regulations relating to NEA programs and operations; and - Keep the NEA Chairman and the Congress fully and currently informed of problems in Agency programs and operations.
+- Conduct and supervise independent and objective audits, inspections and evaluations relating to NEA programs and operations; - Promote economy, effectiveness, and efficiency within the NEA; - Prevent and detect fraud, waste, and abuse in NEA programs and operations; - Review and make recommendations regarding existing and proposed legislation and regulations relating to NEA programs and operations; and - Keep NEA Chairman and Congress fully and currently informed of problems in NEA programs and operations.

-On October 14, 2008, the President signed the Inspector General Reform Act of 2008, Public Law 110-409.
-The 2008 Act amends the previous IG Act of 1978 by enhancing the independence of the Inspectors General and creating a Council of the Inspectors General on Integrity and Efficiency.
+On October 14, 2008, the President signed the Inspector General Reform Act of 2008 (Public Law 110-409), which amends the previous IG Act of 1978 by enhancing the independence of the Inspectors General and creating a Council of the Inspectors General on Integrity and Efficiency (Council).

-This semiannual report summarizes the OIG's major activities, initiatives, and results for the sixmonth period ending September 30, 2011.
-The OIG consists of four full-time positions, the Inspector General and three auditors.
-Currently, there are three staff members on board.
-The OIG is actively recruiting to fill an auditor's position.
+This semiannual report summarizes NEA OIG's major activities, initiatives, and results for the sixmonth period ending September 30, 2013.
+NEA OIG consists of four full-time positions, the Inspector General and three auditors.
+Currently, NEA OIG is fully staffed.
 There is no investigator or general counsel on the staff.
-To provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
-(No investigative coverage from GSA was needed during the recent six-month period.)
-We also have a Memorandum of Understanding with the National Credit Union Administration's (NCUA) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+To provide a reactive investigative capability, we have a Memorandum of Understanding with the General Services Administration's Office of Inspector General (GSA OIG) to provide investigative coverage for us on a reimbursable basis as needed.
+(No investigative coverage from GSA OIG was needed during the recent six-month period.)
+We have a Memorandum of Understanding with the National Credit Union Administration's Office of Inspector General (NCUA OIG) that details procedures to be used for providing NEA OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
 An NCUA OIG staff member has been assigned to provide such services on an as-needed basis.
+We also have a Memorandum of Understanding with the US International Trade Commission's Office of Inspector General (US/ITC OIG) to provide technical assistance with our evaluation of NEA's compliance with the Federal Information Security Management Act of 2002.